bhelenbr/make_cv/README.md

 `make_cv -b <folder name>`

 The `-b` flag tells make\_cv to create a new data directory.
 For example “`make_cv -b myData”` creates the default data folders and files in a folder called `myData` in the current working directory.

-The file `CV/cv.cfg` in the `myData` folder contains all of the configuration information.
-This is a text file that can be edited with any text editor.
+The folder “`make_cv”`in the `myData` folder contains subfolders for several different outputs.
+To make the example cv, cd to “`make_cv/CV”`.
+In this folder is a text file called “`make_cv.cfg”.` This is a text file that can be edited with any text editor.
 To use the Google Scholar features, you have to enter your Google ID.
 To find this go to [Google Scholar](https://scholar.google.com) and click on “My profile” in the top left.
 (If you don't have a public Google Scholar profile, follow [these instructions](https://scholar.google.com/intl/en/scholar/citations.html)).
 If you examine the url for your profile page it should have a section that looks like: user=m\_of3wYAAAAJ\&hl=en.
 Your user id is the string after the \= sign up to but not including the &.
 So in this case it is “m\_of3wYAAAAJ”.
-Put this value into the `cv.cfg` file under “googleid”.
+Put this value into the `make_cv.cfg` file under “googleid”.

 Look through the folders and files created and add any additional data that you would like or leave it blank and that section will be ignored.
 The format and usage of these files is described below.

-At the top of the file `CV/cv.tex` change the command \\boldname{Lastname}{F} to your last name and first initial to have your name bolded in the bibliography.
-This file is also where you add your education and employment history.
+Edit the personal data in the files in the folder “`PersonalData”.` At the top of the file “`ContactInfo.tex”` change the command \\boldname{Lastname}{F} to your last name and first initial to have your name bolded in the bibliography.
+The files “`Education.tex”`  and “`Employment.tex”` are where you add your education and employment history.

 Now use Google Scholar to get the bibliographic and citation information for your scholarly works:

-`make_cv -g -1 -c true`
+`make_cv -g -1`

-This will get everything and might take a while.
-There are other import options (see below), but this is the easiest.
+This will get everything and might take a while if you have a lot of publications.
+There are other import options that might be faster (see below), but this is the easiest.
+The flag “`-g -1”` tells make\_cv to get all years of citations using Google Scholar.
 When it is finished it will create the file `CV/cv.pdf` that you should open to see the results.

 ### The Data

-The files created within the `mydata/CV` folder are
+The files created within the `mydata/make_cv/` folder are
-`contact_info.tex` – personal info for cv creation *(fill in your data)*
+`PersonalData/ContactInfo.tex` – personal info for cv creation *(fill in your data)*
-`cv.cfg` – configuration file
-`cv.tex` – document that gets compiled by XeLaTeX to create (cv)
-`education.tex` – educational history  *(fill in your data)*
+`PersonalData/Education.tex` – educational history  *(fill in your data)*
-`employment.tex` – employment history  *(fill in your data)*
+`PersonalData/Employment.tex` – employment history  *(fill in your data)*
-`far_header.tex` – header file for activity report
-`far.tex` – document that gets compiled by XeLaTeX to create activity report
-`nsf2page.tex` – document to make a 2-page NSF cv (cannot be submitted to NSF anymore)
-`photo.jpg` – personal photo *(provide photo or set usePhoto to false in contact\_info.tex)*
+`PersonalData/photo.jpg` – personal photo *(provide photo or set usePhoto to false in ContactInfo.tex)*
-`referee.tex` – file to include list of references (delete file or rename if you don’t want that)
+`PersonalData/reference.tex` – file to include list of references

-`settings.sty` – settings and commands for the cv creation (fonts, colors, symbols, etc…)
+`CV/cv.tex` – document that gets compiled by `make_cv` to create cv
+`FAR/far.tex` – document that gets compiled `make_far` to create faculty activity report
+`Web/web.tex` – file to create web pages using `make_web`
-`web.tex` – file to create an .html list of publications with make\_web (not very tested yet)
+`Collaborator/` folder to create an NSF collaborator list using `make_nsfcoa`

+`make_cv.cfg` – configuration file (in each folder).
+The other files in the folders contain settings for XeLaTex that do not need to be modified.

 The data files created within the `mydata` folder are
 `Awards/personal awards data.xlsx`